ductnn/Dockerfile/examples/nextjs/README.md

 ![3 images](asset/3-images.png)

-So, I have presented 3 ways to optimize image size but ... it build verry **slow**.
+So, I have presented 3 ways to optimize image size but ... it build very **slow**.
 In the next post, i will show you how to build image faster.

 **Thanks for reading** 😁😁😁